adaalrf/AnqBlog-ssg/README.md

 - `public/`: The output folder for the generated static site.
 - `scripts/`: Contains various build and utility scripts, including CSS processing, generating imports, and applying templates.
 - `temp/`: Temporary files generated during the site build process.
-- `build.sh`: Shell script for the complete build process.
+- `build.js`: JavaScript script for the complete build process, ensuring cross-platform compatibility.
+- `serve.js`: JavaScript script to serve the `public` directory locally, handling directory-specific and default 404 pages.
+- `legacy/`: Old or decrepit code that is no longer maintained or supported.
+They are here for historical purposes only.

 ## 🎨 CSS Styling